tttahirrr/SPY-options-predictor/README.md

-# SPY-options-predictor
+# spy_predictor_model
- Predictive model to assist in trading options for SPY by analyzing various correlated factors.
+ Predictive model to assist in trading SPY by analyzing various correlated factors.